adityatyagi/js-iterators-and-generators/README.md

 2. Prompt the user what they ate?
 3. Show how many calories are in that food.
 4. Saves the log to the fake database.
-5. Logs the food items eaten today by a particular user, along with the total calorie count
+5. Logs the food items eaten today by a particular user, along with the total calorie count.
+6. Show a message to the user if their calorie amount/intake goes above a certain value.

 Using Node's [Readline module](https://nodejs.org/api/readline.html#readline_readline) for IO operations.